-mological galaxies, 23 are fast rotators (based on the edge-on profiles) and 19 are slow rotators.
+As mentioned above, ETGs can be classified into fast and slow rotators according to their $\lambda(R)$ values at R_e.
+For classifying the simulated galaxies we follow Emsellem et al. (2007), taking $\lambda(R_e) > 0.1$ to define fast rotators (solid lines in Fig. 12) and $\lambda(R_e) < 0.1$ for slow rotators (dotted lines).
+The main reason for this choice is that this classification does not depend on ellipticity.
+We find that among 42 cosmological galaxies, 23 are fast rotators (based on the edge-on profiles) and 19 are slow rotators.
 The fraction of slow rotators is largest in the group of simulated galaxies with the highest circular velocities at $5R_e$.
-In the face-on view (right panels of Fig. 14), none of these systems rotates rapidly, and they are all classified as slow rotators.
-The fraction of slow rotators among the simulated galaxies (45%) is significantly more than in the ATLAS^{3d} sample (Emsellem et al. 2011); however, the sample selection criteria are not comparable (see Oser et al. 2010).
+In the face-on view (right panels of Fig. 12), none of these systems rotates rapidly, and they are all classified as slow rotators.
+The fraction of slow rotators among the simulated galaxies (45%) is significantly more than in the ${\rm ATLAS}^{3D}$ sample (Emsellem et al. 2011); however, the sample selection (predominantly massive galaxies in the simulation) is not comparable to the $ATLAS^{3D}$ sample (see Oser et al. 2010).